Why don’t priests go to prison?

 It’s an unfortunate reality that most pedophile Catholic priests never see the inside of a prison cell.

-But that doesn’t mean survivors of sexual assault have to give up on ever getting justice.
+But that doesn’t mean survivors of sexual assault have to give up on ever getting justice, and it doesn’t mean we will always have to ask “why don’t priests go to prison?”

 There’s still time to act through the Child Victims Act in New York, and many other states are considering passing similar legislation.